Want to enroll in one of our courses?

 - Students from other University of Minnesota campuses

 - Non‐University of Minnesota students

-If you are a current U of MN Twin Cities student, you can register for RI courses just as you would your other courses—through the online class schedule via your MyU portal.
-By the first day of the semester, you can expect your RI course to show up in your list of Moodle Courses in your MyU portal.
+If you are a current University of Minnesota ‐ Twin Cities or Rochester student, you can register for Rothenberger Institute (RI) courses just as you would your other courses—through the online class schedule via your MyU portal.
+By the first day of the term, you can expect your RI course to show up in your list of courses in your Canvas dashboard.

-If you are a current U of MN student enrolled on a campus other than the Twin Cities campus and you are interested in taking an RI course that’s not offered on your campus, you can register for a Twin Cities section of the course by filling out a multi–institutional form.
+If you are a current University of Minnesota student enrolled on the Crookston, Duluth, or Morris campus and you are interested in taking an RI course that’s not offered on your campus, you can register for a Twin Cities section of the course by filling out a multi‐institutional form.
 You will need to consult with your advisor to discuss how RI courses fit into your course plan, as well as your financial aid office.